sak1997/simple-pipeline/README.md

 ```

-## Deployment Job #2 - blog.yml
+## Deployment Job #2 - petclinicBuild.yml

-Please see the calc.yml file in the project main directory or below.
-This sets up a blog web application written in python using django in a droplet, that can be accessed by going to the < new droplet IP>:8080/admin or http://localhost:3090/admin [load balancer proxy]
+Please see the petclinicBuild.yml file in the project main directory or below.
+This sets up a web application written in java using openJDK in a droplet, that can be accessed by going to the < new droplet IP>:8080/

 Commands to run (Please run in the order here):

 ```
 pipeline init
-pipeline build build blog.yml
-pipeline build test blog.yml
-pipeline prod up
-pipeline deploy instance deploy blog.yml pipeline monitor
+pipeline build build petclinicBuild.yml pipeline build test petclinicBuild.yml pipeline prod up pipeline deploy instance deploy petclinicBuild.yml
 ```
-###Depolyment Job 2 - petclinicBuild.yml
+###Job 2 - petclinicBuild.yml
 ```
 setup:
   - sudo systemctl disable apt-daily-upgrade.timer